whalderman/search-quality-rater-guidelines-tldr/docs/guidance/index.md

 ## The Point of this Site.

+## Why Does Google Make This Difficult?

-Google provides a lot of recommendations and guidance, albeit through what feels like riddles and loose language.
+Google provides a lot of recommendations and guidance, albeit through riddles and loose, vague language.
 However, they **have** to do this.
 By keeping things vague, they achieve the following:

 1. Bad actors (black-hat SEOs) will have a _slighty_ more difficult time figuring out what they can do to exploit Google's algorithm.
 2.